-The mission of the DCCCD is to equip students for successful living and responsible citizenship in a rapidly-changing local, national and world community.
-We do this by providing accessible, accredited, affordable, cost-effective, quality educational opportunities for development of intellectual skills, job skills, personal growth and/or transfer to a baccalaureate program.
+The mission of the DCCCD is to equip students for successful living and responsible citizenship in a rapidly changing local, national and world community.
+We do this by providing accessible, accredited, affordable, cost-effective, quality educational opportunities for development of intellectual skills, job skills, personal growth, and/or transfer to a baccalaureate program.
 In fulfilling our purpose, we further cultural, economic and workforce development in the communities we serve.
+In all our efforts, the District strives to meet the needs and exceed the expectations of those the District serves.